Docker

 Note

 The following commands will work on Linux and Mac OS (even though not tested on Mac OS).
-If you are on Windows, you might replace the pwd command and just paste in the path directly.
 Since I am no Windows user myself, I cannot provide tested commands in this case.

 2. Add the new config file.